Hurricane Helene made landfall late Thursday as a Category 4 hurricane about 10 miles west-southwest of Perry in Taylor County.

 Rainfall rates of several inches an hour, upon approach of the system Thursday night, could lead to low-lying locations being the most susceptible to flooding.
 The biggest flood threat will be during Thursday evening into the overnight hours through very early Friday morning.
 Most locations will pick up between 2 to 4 inches of rainfall, but a few isolated totals of 5 to 6 inches could be possible.

 The strongest winds look to remain well offshore of Florida's west coast, limiting the wind potential for Central Florida.
 However, Helene is expected to have a rather large wind radius compared to other Gulf of Mexico storms.
-This means tropical storm force winds in excess of 40 mph could be likely for much of Central Florida, especially along the I-4 corridor from Orange county west to Tampa.
+This means tropical storm force winds in excess of 40 mph could be likely for much of Central Florida, especially along the I-4 corridor from Orange County west to Tampa.

-The outer bands of Helene will begin late evening Wednesday, but will pick up beyond Thursday morning.
 The worst of these bands will come Thursday evening through the overnight period into the early morning hours of Friday.
 Conditions will begin to improve beyond 9 a.m.
 Friday, but some wrap around moisture will keep at least a shot of some showers going Friday afternoon.

 Winds will remain breezy on Friday as the storm passes north, but winds should decrease by the weekend.